 Several days ago, I took the

-that I used, which finally led me to achieve the
+used, which finally led me to achieve the

 To start, I think it’s fair to mention a little about my experience.
 I began to get into the hacking and security world during my college time, a good 20+ years ago.

 The first article I read on exploitation was Aleph One’s mythical

 Smashing The Stack For Fun And Profit.
 It was around 1999 and by

 that time I knew nothing about computers.
 The introduction of that